Acts and Regulations

 (iii) an officer or employee of the Government of Canada, of the Government of the Province, or of a local government;

-(b) a barrister and solicitor entitled to practise before the courts of the Province, while engaged in the regular practice of his or her profession;
+(b) a barrister and solicitor entitled to practise before the courts of the Province, while engaged in the regular practice of their profession;

 (c) the Corps of Commissionaires or a member of it while acting within the objects of its incorporation;